© 2005 – 2018

 Though he knew authorities were looking for him, Brockert avoided them for several hours.
 Once they found him, he told police he’d been up for four days from using cocaine.
 He said a “cocaine-induced headache” had kept him from looking up when someone came in and took the child but that he didn’t know who the person was because he’d kept his head covered with a pillow.
 Brockert was subsequently jailed as a material witness in the case.

-According to interview notes taken during the investigation, a special agent with the Iowa Division of Criminal Investigation said Brockert gave five different stories regarding Amber’s disappearance.
+A special agent with the Iowa Department of Criminal Investigation said Brockert gave five different stories concerning Amber’s disappearance, according to notes taken for interviews conducted during the investigation.

 Hayes and the baby’s father, Terry Hayes, along with other relatives, made weekend appeals on local television stations for Amber’s safe return.
 Searchers dug through the city’s 1,200 garbage bins and in the county landfill, and also searched nearby wooded areas and ditches in hopes of finding the child.
 The baby’s grandmother, Barbara Flake, said [dealing with the situation] was pretty hard for the family.